BSC 1309 - Human Biology: Structure and Function

 Hours: 3

 Introductory Virology (Three Hours).
 This course is designed to introduce the significance of viruses to biology, the origin of life, and our current world.
 Viruses are the most numerous and the most ubiquitous form of life, although whether viruses are life or not is still an open debate.
 They are virtually everywhere and they are in tight relationship with other forms of life on earth.
 This course will focus on the principle nature of viral life; obligate parasite and host dependency.
 Topics include introduction to viruses, host specificity, viral replication cycles, virus classification & nomenclature, viral diseases, how viruses interact with host body, and host resistance to viruses.
-Prerequisites: BSC 301 and 306.
+Prerequisites: BSC 306.

 BSC 431 - Eukaryotic Cell Biology